j2labs/brubeck/docs/DEMOS.md

 ### Authentication Tracking

-A cookie was set the first time `@web_authenticated` was called a cookie because we provided the correct username and password.
+A cookie was set the first time `@web_authenticated` was called because we provided the correct username and password.
 This doesn't happen automatically.
 It happened because of these two lines in `get_current_user`.

     self.set_cookie('username', username) # DEMO: Don't actually put a self.set_cookie('password', password) # password in a cookie...

 Notice the comment suggesting you shouldn't actually store a password in the cookie.
 This is done to keep the demo focused.
-Secure cookies will are covered soon..
+Secure cookies will be covered soon..

 ### Authenticated Browsing